 Today is also the anniversary of the first U.S. Space Station

 It's safe to say that the Cold Warriors who launched the US' first space station - Skylab - on this day in 1973 wouldn't have imagined a world in which the International Space Station was possible.

 Skylab was launched as a riposte to the Soviet space station Salyut 1, which had launched a couple of years earlier - although the first crew to reach it were all killed by an accident on re-entry.

 It was also supposed to mark the first steps towards travel into outer space, a goal that seemed frustratingly far away - at least until China provided new competition in the space race.

-Today a private company aims to send a man and a woman to orbit Mars, while NASA is working to send astronauts to an asteroid.
+Today, Elon Musk's SpaceX continues to develop its SpaceX Starship to "boldly go where no man has gone before" and orbit Mars.
+Meanwhile, NASA is working to send astronauts to an asteroid.
 We're toasting the brave pioneers who were the first to live in space with The Star, a cocktail that most likely predates the car, let alone the plane.